BristolGeza/Art-Criticism/README.md

 - The user can visit the "About" page to learn more about the website's purpose and community guidelines.

 ## Scenario
 The user navigates to the website and signs up for a new account.
-After verifying their email and logging in, the user the user can write a critic of an artwork, adds a title and description, and submits it.
-Other users view the user's critique, and leave comments with feedback.
-The user reads the comments and engages in a discussion to improve their artistic skills.
+After verifying their email and logging in, the user can write a critique of an artwork, add a title and description, and submit it.
+Other users view the user's critique and leave comments with feedback.
+The user read the comments and engage in a discussion to improve their artistic skills.

-By following this user story, the user is able to share their ideas, receive constructive feedback from the community, and participate in meaningful discussions to enhance their art.
+By following this user story, the user can share their ideas, receive constructive feedback from the community, and participate in meaningful discussions to enhance their art.

 ## AI Implementation and Orchestration